Rehabilitation Programs Division

 To enhance public safety by providing sex offender evaluation, education, and treatment.

 Sex Offender Education Program (SOEP) consists of a four-month curriculum to assist sex offenders determined to pose a lower re-offense risk or who may be releasing to an extended period of supervision during which they may participate in treatment.
-This curriculum is conducted in a didactic format, providing information on a variety of topics (e.g., Healthy Sexuality, Anger and Stress Management, Interpersonal Relationships, Cognitive Restructuring) and is intended to provide the information necessary to impact offenders lacking knowledge to effect change in their patterns of thinking.
+This curriculum is conducted in a didactic format, providing information on a variety of topics (e.g., Healthy Sexuality, Anger and Stress Management, Communication, Healthy Relationships, Cognitive Restructuring) and is intended to provide the information necessary to impact inmates who lack the knowledge to effect change in their patterns of thinking.

-Sex Offender Treatment Program (SOTP) consists of an eighteen-month intensive treatment program in a therapeutic community environment that allow offenders immediate feedback about their behavior and treatment progress (SOTP-18) and a nine-month moderate intensity program to assist sex offenders determined to pose a higher and more moderate re-offense risk respectively (SOTP-9).
+Sex Offender Treatment Program (SOTP) consists of an eighteen-month intensive treatment program (SOTP-18) in a therapeutic community environment that affords higher risk inmates the opportunity for immediate feedback about their behavior and treatment progress.
+A nine-month moderate intensity program (SOTP-9) is offered to assist sex offenders determined to pose a moderate re-offense risk.
 The programs involve three treatment phases employing a cognitive-behavioral model.
 The primary goal of the programs is to reduce the rate of re-offense and move the participants toward a more pro-social lifestyle.

 - To reduce the potential for further deviant behavior